 There are more than sixty causes of dementia, which is characterized by impairment of memory and thinking.
 Alzheimer’s disease is the most common cause and is characterized by gradual onset and progression of disease, usually in later life (age 60 and over).
 Impairment of memory, particularly for recent events, is most often the initial symptom of disease.
 Death usually occurs within 5 to 20 years.
 In Alzheimer’s, the brain is characterized by the abundant presence of beta-amyloid plaques and neurofibrillary tangles and substantial neuronal cell loss, particularly in the neocortex.
 It has recently been demonstrated that the disease also involves a substantial (10 to 20 years) presymptomatic phase in which first beta-amyloid plaques and then neurofibrillary tangles accumulate, leading to neurodegeneration and ultimately to clinical symptoms.

-Investigators involved: Dongming Cai, John Crary, Michelle Ehrlich, Samuel E. Gandy, Alison Goate, Ke Hao, Patrick R. Hof, Giulio M. Pasinetti, Nikolaos K. Robakis, Eric Schadt, Anne Schaefer, Bin Zhang
+Investigators involved: Dongming Cai, Joseph M. Castellano, John Crary, Michelle Ehrlich, Samuel E. Gandy, Alison Goate, Ke Hao, Patrick R. Hof, Giulio M. Pasinetti, Nikolaos K. Robakis, Eric Schadt, Anne Schaefer, Bin Zhang

 Frontotemporal Dementia (FTD) is characterized clinically by early and prominent changes in personality and behavior.
 Some forms are also associated with profound aphasia.
 This form of dementia usually has an onset between 55 to 65 years.
 Like Alzheimer’s, FTD is associated with protein deposits in the diseased brain.
 The most common form of FTD is associated with deposits of the RNA-binding protein TDP43.
 A second form of FTD is characterized by the presence of neuronal or glial tangles composed of tau protein (tauopathy).
 Genetic studies have demonstrated that FTD and amyotrophic lateral sclerosis (ALS) are etiologically related to one another.
 Mutations in several genes can lead to either FTD or ALS in family members.